Our Future Path! A plan for a better world!

 To protect our Freedom of Thought we also need to be protected from being manipulated or brainwashed.
 Therefore, we need to have the appropriate laws and enforcement to prevent individuals and groups from manipulating and brainwashing us.
 The only exception would be when manipulation or brainwashing was needed to prevent someone from doing undue harm to others.

-Unlike with our thoughts, we can do undue harm with our actions.
+Unlike our thoughts, we can do undue harm with our actions.
 Anyone should be able to give a multitude of examples where actions cause undue physical or psychological harm.
 Therefore, we do need to place some limits on our Freedom of Action.
 I discussed some of this in the "Undue Harm" subsection of the Prolog, and I will talk more about this in later sections.
-Here, I will just recap some of what I have already stated and add a little bit more.
+Here, I will just recap some of what I have already stated and add a little bit more detail.

 First off, someone does not need to do actual physical harm for it to be undue harm.
 Physiological harm can sometimes be as bad or even worse than physical harm, even if it cannot be easily seen.
 Therefore, we need to prevent and to penalize things like stalking, brandishing weapons, and invading individual’s private places, just as we need to prevent and penalize things like assault, destruction of property, and theft.